qian-ann/CBA-DTI/README.md

 The `datasets` folder contains all experimental data used in DrugBAN: [BindingDB](https://www.bindingdb.org/bind/index.jsp) [1], [BioSNAP](https://github.com/kexinhuang12345/MolTrans) [2] .

-## Run CBA-DTI on Our Data to Reproduce Results
+## Run FBA-DTI on Our Data to Reproduce Results

-To train CBA-DTI, where we provide the basic configurations for all hyperparameters in `config.py`.
+To train FBA-DTI, where we provide the basic configurations for all hyperparameters in `config.py`.

 Select the dataset by selecting one of the following code in main.py:
 ```